Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data samples and Monte Carlo simulation

-A variety of \HH signal samples were generated at LO and at NLO accuracy in QCD to simulate nonresonant \HH production, covering the \ggHH and \qqHH production processes.
-Each of the \PH bosons was forced to decay to either $\PW\PW$, $\PZ\PZ$, or $\PGt\PGt$ in these samples.
-The LO samples are used for the training of machine learning algorithms, while the NLO samples are used to extract the rate of the \HH signal from the data.
-Separate \ggHH samples are produced for SM \HH production and for a total of twelve benchmark (BM) scenarios in the EFT approach~\cite{Carvalho:2015ttv}.
-These benchmarks, as well as the seven benchmarks from Ref.~\cite{Capozi:2019xsi}, represent different combinations of \kappal, \kappat, \cg, \cgg, and \ctwo values, and are chosen to probe distinct classes of \HH kinematic configurations.
-We will refer to these benchmarks as JHEP04 BM1-12, and JHEP03 BM1-7, respectively.
+A variety of \HH signal samples were generated at LO and NLO accuracy in QCD to simulate nonresonant \HH production, covering the \ggHH and \qqHH production processes, with the \PH bosons decaying to either $\PW\PWst$, $\PZ\PZst$, or $\PGt\PGt$.
+The NLO samples are used to extract the rate of the \HH signal from the data, while LO samples with a larger number of simulated events are used to train machine learning algorithms.
+Separate \ggHH samples are produced for SM \HH production and for a total of twelve EFT benchmark (BM) scenarios in the Higgs Effective Field Theory (HEFT) approach~\cite{Carvalho:2015ttv}.
+These benchmarks, along with the seven benchmarks from Ref.~\cite{Capozi:2019xsi}, represent different combinations of \kappal, \kappat, \cg, \cgg, and \ctwo HEFT parameter values, and are chosen to probe distinct classes of \HH kinematic configurations.
+These benchmarks are referred to as JHEP04 BM1-12, and JHEP03 BM1-7, respectively.
 The benchmark JHEP04 BM8 is complemented by a modified version of this benchmark, published in Ref.~\cite{Buchalla:2018yce}, denoted as JHEP04 BM8a.
 The parameter values of these twenty BM scenarios are shown in Table~\ref{tab:HH_benchmarks}.
 The values of the \cg and \cgg couplings published in Ref.~\cite{Capozi:2019xsi} have been scaled by factors of 1.5 and $-3$, respectively, to convert them to the convention introduced for these couplings in Ref.~\cite{Carvalho:2015ttv}.
 In order to increase the number of simulated events and to model kinematic configurations not explicitly generated, such as JHEP03 BM1-7, the \ggHH samples are merged and the events in the merged samples are reweighted, using the procedure documented in Ref.~\cite{Carvalho:2017vnu}, to match the distributions in \mHH and $\abs{\cos\theta^{\ast}}$ computed at NLO accuracy and published in Ref.~\cite{Buchalla:2018yce}.
 This procedure is applied to the LO and NLO \ggHH samples separately.
 The symbol $\cos\theta^{\ast}$ denotes the cosine of the polar angle of one \PH with respect to the beam axis in the \HH rest frame.
 The \qqHH samples are produced only for SM \HH production.

 Resonant \HH production was simulated at LO for both spin-0 (radion) and spin-2 (graviton) scenarios with $m_{\X}$ values of 250, 260, 270, 280, 300, 320, 350, 400, 450, 500, 550, 600, 650, 700, 750, 800, 850, 900, and 1000\GeV.